lindbrook/cholera/README.md

 devtools::install_github("lindbrook/cholera", build_opts = c("--no-resave-data", "--no-manual"))
 ```

-The vignettes and notes expand on the concept of a "pump neighborhood", and go into greater detail on how I "fixed" the data and how I computed walking distances and walking neighborhoods.
+The vignettes and notes expand on the concept of a "pump neighborhood", and go into greater detail on how I fixed the data and how I computed walking distances and walking neighborhoods.
 The vignettes are included in the package and available online at the links below:

 [Duplicate and Missing Cases](https://github.com/lindbrook/cholera/blob/master/docs/duplicate.missing.cases.md) briefly outline the two coding errors and three misplaced cases I find in Dodson and Tobler's (1992) digitization of Snow's map.
 Details of the fix are in "Note on Duplicate and Missing Cases", discussed below.
 [Kernel Density Plot](https://github.com/lindbrook/cholera/blob/master/docs/kernel.density.md) discusses the the syntax of `addKernelDensity()`, which allows you to define "populations" and subsets of pumps.
 This syntax is used in many of the functions in 'cholera'.